Mark Austin, PhD

 Karen Christopher, PhD

-Dr. Christopher is as associate professor of sociology and has a joint apopintment with the Women's and Gender Studies Department at UofL.
-She received her PhD in Sociology from University of Arizona in 2000.
-Since then, she has published articles and book chapters in the following areas: gender and the welfare state; gender, race, and labor markets; and motherhood.
+Dr. Christopher is an associate professor of sociology and has a joint appointment with the women's and gender studies department at UofL.
+She received her PhD in sociology from University of Arizona in 2000.
+Her articles and book chapters explore the intersections of gender, race and class in the family, labor market, and welfare state.

 Areas of research/expertise: gender/welfare state; gender, race, and labor markets; motherhood.
 Link to CV.